ZimtJohnstern/DIY-Space-Mouse-Modified/README.md

 * **Adafruit SleepyDog Library** (by Adafruit)

 ## 📄 License & Attribution
-This project is based on the work of salimbenbouz.
+This project contains modifications and extensions based on the work of salimbenbouz ([sb-ocr/diy-spacemouse](https://github.com)).
 In accordance with the original project's terms, this work is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** License.
-You are free to share and adapt it for non-commercial purposes, provided you give appropriate credit.
+You are free to share and adapt it for non-commercial purposes, provided you give appropriate credit and distribute your contributions under the same license.